- Advertisement -spot_img

 Island Style Layout

 The island-style layout places the meal cooking station in the center of the room like an island.
-The ovens, grills, fryers are all in the middle and the prep, serving, and washing stations are on the perimeter of the room.
-The other large equipment not used for cooking are pushed against the walls to keep an open circular path.
-The idea is to allow the staffers to move quickly around and have easy access to all the stations.
+The ovens, grills, and fryers are all in the middle and the prep, serving, and washing stations are on the perimeter of the room.
+Other large pieces of equipment not used for cooking are pushed against the walls to keep an open circular path.
+The idea is to allow staffers to move quickly around and have easy access to all the stations.
 It’s a layout that works best for large square kitchens that want open communication and maximum supervision among staffers.

-These layouts can be modified to fit your needs and preference, as well as the size of your kitchen.
+These layouts can be modified to fit your needs and preferences, as well as the size of your kitchen.

 Visualize how your normal operations would go and how the tasks will move from one station to another.
 This will be your basis on how you can optimize your kitchen layout.